franekl/soccer-research-evolution/README.md

 ---

 ### `data/`
 Contains the datasets used in the study, able to be uploaded to github.
-The rest can be found using this link: https://ituniversity-my.sharepoint.com/:f:/g/personal/albst_itu_dk/EvIc1MsDaGxKvieVGOdynN4BHov4d2f2huHxgWbu1iCfSg?e=d1hywf
+The rest can be found using this link (required to use ITU-account): https://ituniversity-my.sharepoint.com/:f:/g/personal/albst_itu_dk/EvIc1MsDaGxKvieVGOdynN4BHov4d2f2huHxgWbu1iCfSg?e=d1hywf

 - **`manual_annotations/`**: Annotated datasets used for training the RoBERTa model.
   - `annotations_jason.csv`, `annotations_jonathan.csv`, etc.: Manually annotated files with thematic labels.